 China, officially the People's Republic of China (PRC), is located in East Asia.
-It is the second-most populous country with over 1.4 billion people, representing 17.4% of the global population.
-Spanning five time zones and bordering fourteen countries, China is the second-largest country by land area at nearly 9.6 million square kilometers.
-Administratively, it's divided into 33 province-level divisions, including provinces, autonomous regions, municipalities, and special administrative regions.
-Beijing serves as the capital, while Shanghai is the most populous city and a major financial hub.
+It holds the world's second-largest population exceeding 1.4 billion people and is the third-largest country by land area.
+China borders fourteen countries and is divided into 33 province-level divisions, including provinces, autonomous regions, municipalities, and special administrative regions.
+Beijing serves as its capital, while Shanghai is the most populous city and a major financial center.

 In 1901, the anti-foreign Boxer Rebellion further weakened the Qing dynasty.